vitest-dev/vitest/docs/api/expect-typeof.md

   - **Type:** `<T>(expected: T) => void`

-  This matcher will check, if types are fully equal to each other.
-This matcher will not fail, if two objects have different values, but the same type.
-It will fail however, if object is missing a property.
+  This matcher will check if the types are fully equal to each other.
+This matcher will not fail if two objects have different values, but the same type.
+It will fail however if an object is missing a property.

   ```ts
   import { expectTypeOf } from 'vitest'